Water Cooler Griffith

 We currently deliver water coolers in your area: Griffith, Willbriggie, Hanwood, Beelbangera, Bilbul, Yoogali, Widgelli, Yenda, Lake Wyangan, Tharbogang, Warburn, Collina, Driver , North Griffith,East Griffith, West Griffith, South Griffith, Murrumbidgee , Mayfair, Pioneer Mooreville, Wickhams Hill.

 Actually I should drink more water - Useful tips.
 Everywhere we see them: people with a bottle of water from which they take a drink.
 In almost all health advices, it is recommended to drink 1.5 to 2 l (= 6 to 8 glasses) of water daily.
 Sometimes it is even said that we should drink 1.5 liters of water from a Water Cooler Griffith on top of all other drinks.
-However, such advice lacks any scientific basis, as was recently reiterated in the Dutch Journal of Medicine.
+However, such advice lacks any scientific basis, as was recently reiterated.
 We do not have to drink that much and secondly, we do not just have to drink water.